 2 BRM: $1,250

-It’s a renter’s market right now, so please negotiate!
-Many management companies are taking action, reducing $15-$20/mo from the advertised price to further entice a potential tenant.
+Many management companies will negotiate, reducing $15-$20/mo from the advertised price to further entice a potential tenant.
 Management companies are also changing their policies regarding security deposits.
-Some ask for $250-$350 in non-refundable “move-in” fees, instead, which, as it turns out, are ALSO negotiable.
+Some ask for $250-$350 in non-refundable “move-in” fees, which are ALSO negotiable.

 Cheapest safe neighborhoods?